 I've lost my receipt...

 When you enter an event through Results Base we send you a confirmation email.
 That goes to the email address that you used to register the profile with.
-Of course, in today's email overcrowded world it's all too easy to lose track of where it is when you need it and so you might want to get another one.
+Of course, in today's email overloaded world it's all too easy to lose track of where it is when you need it and so you might want to get another one.

 How do I transfer an entry to someone else?

-If an event organiser allows you to transfer your entry to a third party - because you are injured or other personal circumstances - it is possible to manage this process yourself through your profile.
+If an event organiser allows you to transfer your entry to a third party - because you are injured or for other personal circumstances - it is possible to manage this process yourself through your profile.
 A detailed set of instructions on how to perform the transfer can be found HERE.